jjatria/AI-FANN/README.md

 Alternatively, the `path` parameter can be set to a value that can be coerced to a [IO::Path] object.
 In this case, an AI::FANN::TrainData will be internally read from the contents of this file and used as above.

+These candidates return the updated mean square error for the network.

 ### reset-error